Victorhpinheiro/movie_recommendation_tool/README.md

 # Movie Recommendation Tool
 #### Video Demo:  https://www.youtube.com/watch?v=yqukyNsKzvk
 #### Description: One app that you input one movie and it recomends movies of same genre with high ratings and votes.
-I was develop with Flask and uses an SQL database to query and store the data. you can check the requirements and how to set-up in the following explanation.
+It was develop with Flask and uses an SQLite database to query and store the data. you can check the requirements and how to set-up in the following explanation.

 ## Getting Started